 Example: Random company “Let’s sell tap water in a one time use plastic water bottle out of PET (plastic/Polyethylene terephthalate material).
-Let’s mine for this material, transport it to a factory in diesel truck, make the bottle with lots of heat for injection molding (machine powered by coal), fill it with a precious local water source used by cities, farms, etc. Then we can transport the bottle all across the country or world (in a diesel filled semi) to be used for most likely less than a day and then sit in a landfill for an indefinite amount of time.
+Let’s mine for this material to hold the water, transport it to a factory in diesel truck, make the bottle with lots of heat for injection molding (machine powered by coal), fill it with a precious local water source used by cities, farms, etc. Then we can transport the bottle all across the country or world (in a diesel filled semi) to be used for most likely less than a day and then sit in a landfill for an indefinite amount of time.
 Cool?
 Cool.”

 Sorry for the brash reality, but get used to it.
 This is how your products are made and get to you, so you can make the decisions to learn the truth or keep on keepin on.
 Either way the cost of products will increase as our resources become more and more finite and you’ll have to make your choice then.
+This is already happening.

 Chouinard, Y., & Stanley, V. (2016).
 The responsible company: What we’ve learned from Patagonia’s first 40 years.
 Ventura, CA: Patagonia Books.